Family in Italian: Complete Guide to Expressing Family Relationships

 When will talk about your own family members in Italian, you will need to will use possessive adjectives.
 Here’s how they work with family terms:

-La MIA familiar -
+- My family La MIA familiar

-My mother
+- My mother MIA made

-My father
+- My father Mid padre

-My brother
+- My brother Mid Fratelli

-My sister
+- My sister MIA novella

-I Mia ggenitor -
+- My parents I Mia ggenitor

-I Mia fGigli
+- My children I Mia fGigli

 Note that singular close family members (mother, father, brother, sister )don’t require the definite article before the possessive adjective, while plural forms and most other relations do.
 For example:

-My uncle
+- My uncle Mid Rio

-I Mia zWii -
+- My uncles I Mia zWii

-My cousin (male )
+- My cousin (male ) Mid casino

-I Mia ccuring
+- My cousins I Mia ccuring

 Common phrases and expressions about family